lab-Spectral/Markdown-Import/README.md

 Please refer to the [Contributing Guide](CONTRIBUTING.md) for more details.

 ### Licensing
-See the [LICENSE AGPL v3](docs/legal/license-notice.md) file for details on licensing.
+See the [MIT LICENSE](docs/legal/license-notice.md) file for details on licensing.